Two hikers die after falling from El Capitan in Yosemite, park officials say

 WYOMING APPROVES FIRST YELLOWSTONE-AREA GRIZZLY BEAR HUNT IN 44 YEARS, BACKLASH ERUPTS

-Officials said several emergency calls came in to alert them of the situation; park rangers, as well as search and rescue, were dispatched to the area, but “the climbers did not survive the fall.”
+Officials said several emergency calls came in to alert them of the situation.
+Park rangers, as well as search and rescue, were dispatched to the area, but “the climbers did not survive the fall,” the NPS said.

-The deceased hikers won’t be identified until their families are notified of their deaths, officials said, adding that an investigation is underway.

 HIKER DIES AFTER SLIPPING, FALLING FROM YOSEMITE’S HALF DOME CABLES, PARK OFFICIALS SAY